martinbrose/QuantLib-Python-Docs/docs/mathTools.rst

 .. code-block:: python

+    import QuantLib as ql
+    import numpy as np
     import pandas as pd

     X = [1., 2., 3., 4., 5.]
     Y = [0.6, 0.7, 0.8, 0.9]
     Z = [[(x-3)**2 + y for x in X] for y in Y]